bdeckard92/dupUT/01-Class-Content/README.md

 ### Project 2: Modules 15–16

-As a final gropu project for the second section, we combine your ability to create a front-end website with your new ability to write server code in order to create a web application that interacts with your server code.
+As a final group project for the second section, we combine your ability to create a front-end website with your new ability to write server code in order to create a web application that interacts with your server code.

 This project will help you reinforce your existing front-end abilities and solidify how you conceive of the front-end and back-end dynamic.
 If your front-end fundamentals are strong at the end of the first section, you'll be building on a strong foundation as you undertake this project.
 An example of a student project is using JSON web tokens to make Recruit Analyzer, a basketball recruit simulator.